hhunterzinck/daily-brief/README.md

 ## Automation

 Automate with a daily cron job.
-In the console type:
+In the console type

 ```
-% crontab -e
+crontab -e
 ```

-and paste the following command to send the email every day at 6am local time:
+and paste the following command to send the email every day at 6am local time
 ```
-0 6 * * * /path/to/python dailybrief -c /path/to/credentials.json
+0 6 * * * /path/to/python /path/to/dailybrief -c /path/to/credentials.json
 ```

 substituting the paths for your files.